informalsystems/hermes/docs/spec/tla/ibc-core/README.md

  - `ClientDatagramsRelayer_i`, for `i in {1, 2}`, a Boolean flag defining if `Relayer_i` creates client datagrams,
  - `ConnectionDatagramsRelayer_i`, for `i in {1, 2}`, a Boolean flag defining if `Relayer_i` creates connection datagrams,
  - `ChannelDatagramsRelayer_i`, for `i in {1, 2}`, a Boolean flag defining if `Relayer_i` creates channel datagrams,
+ - `PacketDatagramsRelayer_i`, for `i in {1, 2}`, a Boolean flag defining if `Relayer_i` creates packet datagrams,
  - `MaxHeight`, a natural number denoting the maximal height of the chains,
+ - `MaxVersion`, a natural number denoting the maximal connection / channel version supported,
  - `MaxPacketSeq`, a natural number denoting the maximal packet sequence number,
  - `ChannelOrdering`, a string indicating whether the channels are ordered or unordered

+#### Assigning values to the constants

+The Boolean flags, defined as constants in the module `IBCCore.tla`, allow us to run experiments in different settings.
+For example, if we set both `ClientDatagramsRelayer1` and `ClientDatagramsRelayer2` to `TRUE` in a TLC model, then the two relayers in the system concurrently create datagrams related to client creation and client update, and the model checker will check the temporal properties related to client datagrams.

+Observe that the setting where, for example, `ClientDatagramsRelayer1 = TRUE`, `ConnectionDatagramsRelayer2 = TRUE`, `ChannelDatagramsRelayer1 = TRUE`, `PacketDatagramsRelayer1 = TRUE`, and the remaining boolean flags are `FALSE`, is equivalent to having a single relayer.

-## Importing the specification into TLA+ toolbox
+### Importing the specification into TLA+ toolbox

 To import the specification in the TLA+ toolbox and run TLC:
   - add a new spec in TLA+ toolbox with the root-module file `IBCCore.tla`
   - create a model
-  - assign a value to the constants
+  - assign a value to the constants (example values can be found in `IBCCore.cfg`)
   - choose "Temporal formula" as the behavior spec, and use the formula `Spec`
   - add the properties `IBCSafety` and `IBCDelivery`
   - run TLC on the model

-#### Assigning values to the constants in a TLC model

-The Boolean flags, defined as constants in the module `IBCCore.tla`, allow us to run experiments in different settings.
-For example, if we set both `ClientDatagramsRelayer_1` and `ClientDatagramsRelayer_2` to `TRUE` in a TLC model, then the two relayers in the system concurrently create datagrams related to client creation and client update, and the model checker will check the temporal properties related to client datagrams.

-Observe that the setting where, for example,  `ClientDatagramsRelayer_1 = TRUE`, `ConnectionDatagramsRelayer_2 = TRUE`, `ChannelDatagramsRelayer_1 = TRUE`, and the remaining flags are `FALSE`, is equivalent to  a single relayer, as there is no concurrency in the creation of datagrams between the two relayers.
+#### Basic checks

+We ran TLC using the constants defined in `IBCCore.cfg` and verified the invariant `TypeOK` in 3 minutes and the property `IBCDelivery` in 5 minutes.